 POCATELLO, Idaho (KIFI/KIDK) – As life goes on, people get older and their bodies start to break down.
 Joints and tendons become painful making everyday life a little more difficult.
 While things like cortisone shots will help give people short-term relief, one Pocatello doctor is using your own body to help you see long-lasting results.

-Dr. Anthony Joseph of OrthoIdaho has been using regenerative medicine to help heal his patients for more than a decade.
+Dr. Anthony Joseph of OrthoIdaho has been using cellular therapy to help heal his patients for more than a decade.

 Knee arthritis, as well as joints, tendons and back discs, are the most common uses of this practice.

 Extracting blood, or bone marrow, and then spinning it and separating it into different layers, Dr. Joseph is able to offer patients a longer lasting aid than a cortisone shot while offering an alternative to surgery.